About Us

 Her work for TWG includes tribal court assessments, child welfare program assessments, and code writing and review.

-When not teaching or working with TWG, you will find Kate at her lake cottage reading a book, embroidering, or walking her puppers.
-In the summer she’s on the pontoon boat while her two boys play in the water, and in the winter she plays a mean game of pond hockey with them, all while something delicious simmers on the stove—she is gourmet like that!
+When not teaching or working with TWG, you'll find Kate at her lake cottage, reading, meticulously embroidering, or harassing her colleagues about the grave offense of eating gummy candy while lying down.
+During summer, she cruises on her pontoon boat while her boys frolic in the water.
+In winter, she dominates pond hockey with them, all while a delicious dish simmers on the stove—she's a gourmet multitasker.

 Addie Smith (she/her)